 risk.
 Wall Street banks that reported earnings earlier in the

-Bank of America, also reported lower fixed-income trading
+and Bank of America Corp, also reported lower

-revenue, and said that uncertainty about the Federal Reserve's
+fixed-income trading revenue, and said that uncertainty about

-plans for monetary easing had also hurt trading volumes.
+the Federal Reserve's plans for monetary easing had also hurt

-But declines at Citigroup and Bank of America were more in
+But Citigroup and Bank of America's declines were more in

 the 20 percent range.
 Goldman said its mix of products and